harsh-narule1704/BingeCue/README.md

 - Unsubscribed to onAuthStateChanged callback
 - Register TMDB API & create an app & get access token
 - Get Data from TMDB Now Playing movies list API
+- Custom Hook for Now Playing Movies
+- Create movieSlice
+- Update Store with movies Data
+- Planning for MainContainer and Secondary Container
+- Update Store with Trailer Video Data
+- Embedded the YT video and make it autoplay and mute
+-